jeffqchen/Philips-CDi-450-Power-Adapter/README.md

-# Philips CD-i 450 Power Adapter
+# Philips CD-i 450/550 Power Adapter

 <img src="./Pics/cdi_title.jpg" width=800>

 ------
 ## Rambling

-The Philips CD-i 450 has a weird PSU.
+The Philips CD-i 450/550 has a weird PSU called Type 20 PS 301.
 It uses an RJ45 jack to connect to the console.

 <img src="./Pics/cdi_psu.jpg" width=400>